 Armada Hoffler Properties, Inc. Predecessor (the "Predecessor" or "Armada Hoffler") is not a single legal entity, but rather a combination of real estate and construction entities.
 The Predecessor is engaged in the development, construction, ownership and management of office, retail and multifamily properties in markets throughout the Mid-Atlantic United States.
-The entities comprising the Predecessor include (i) the property development and asset management businesses of Armada Hoffler Holding Company, Inc. ("AH Holding"), (ii) the general commercial construction businesses of Armada Hoffler Construction Company of Virginia (collectively, "AH Construction"), (iii) controlling interests in entities that own 22 properties (seven office, 14 retail and one multifamily), (iv) controlling interests in entities undertaking the development of six properties (two office, two retail and two multifamily, collectively the "Development Pipeline") and (v) non-controlling interests in the 22 real estate properties and the controlling interests in the Development Pipeline are referred to as the Controlled Entities.
+The entities comprising the Predecessor include (i) the property development and asset management businesses of Armada Hoffler Holding Company, Inc. ("AH Holding"), (ii) the general commercial construction businesses of Armada Hoffler Construction Company of Virginia (collectively, "AH Construction"), (iii) controlling interests in entities that own 22 properties (seven office, 14 retail and one multifamily), (iv) controlling interests in entities undertaking the development of six properties (two office, two retail and two multifamily, collectively the "Development Pipeline") and (v) non-controlling interests in entities that own one retail and one multifamily property (collectively, the "Non-controlled Entities").
+AH Holding, AH Construction, the controlling interests in the 22 real estate properties and the controlling interests in the Development Pipeline are referred to as the Controlled Entities.
 The Controlled Entities are under common ownership by their individual partners, members and stockholders and under common control by Daniel A. Hoffler.
 Mr. Hoffler has the ability to control each of the Controlled Entities as the primary beneficiary, the majority vote holder or through his interest as a general partner or managing member.
-The financial position and results of operations of the Controlled Entities under the equity method of accounting.
+The financial position and results of operations of the Controlled Entities have been combined in the Predecessor financial statements.
+The Predecessor accounts for its investments in the Non-controlled Entities under the equity method of accounting.